gustavochotti/LLM-CLI/README.md

 # 💬 LLM CLI - Text Generation

-This is a Python CLI project for generating text using Hugging Face Transformers models.
+This is a Python CLI project for generating text using Transformers models.

 ---